 GASB No. 90 "Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61" was issued in August 2018.
-The management of the District does not expect the implementation of this standard to have a material effect on the financial statements of the District.
+The statement was implemented and did not have a material effect on the financial statements of the District.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2018.